cypherpunk-academy/2064/en/059_2023_The arrest warrant.md

 Kevin: "Do you believe that?
 Marlene Hacken?
 A cat becomes vegan.
-Marlene repentantly admits that hacking is not good, that one does not do this in our world and becomes "reasonable".
+Marlene repentantly admits that hacking is not ethical, that one does not do this in our world and becomes "reasonable."
 They'd have to torture her or something, brainwash her..."

 Sophie: "Mhmh.